apache/druid/docs/api-reference/service-status-api.md

 ### Get segment load status

+Retrieves a JSON object of the form `{"cacheInitialized":value}`, where value is either `true` or `false` indicating if all segments in the local cache have been loaded.

+Use this endpoint to know when a Broker service is ready to accept queries after a restart.

 #### URL

 <code class="getAPI">GET</code> `/druid/historical/v1/loadstatus`

-Retrieves a JSON object of the form `{"cacheInitialized":<value>}`, where value is either `true` or `false` indicating if all segments in the local cache have been loaded.

-Use this endpoint to know when a Broker service is ready to accept queries after a restart.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->